sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 All scales follow patterns, depending on the kind of scale they are.
 For example, the major scale has the pattern
 > tone, tone, semitone, tone, tone, tone, semitone

 Apply this pattern from any note, and you'll get that note's major scale.
+From a starting (root) note of A:

+> A, B, C#, D, E, F#, G#

 We can translate this pattern into numbers, and move numerically up the scale in semitones to find the next note of the scale.
 One tone = two semitones.
 So this becomes
 > 2, 2, 1, 2, 2, 2, 1

+I use two octaves to get scale notes from, starting from the chosen root note, as if I tried to calculate A major from one octave I would hit the end of the array pretty quickly.

-We'll need two octaves to get notes from, starting from our chosen root note.
-We'll keep a cursor that points to the position in the scale we're on and iterate through the pattern, adding the number at each step of the pattern.
-This cursor will allow us to grab the right notes in the right positions.
+I keep a cursor that points to the current position in the scale and iterate through the pattern, adding the number at each step of the pattern.
+This cursor points to the right notes in the right positions.

 {{< highlight typescript >}}
 export const ScalePatterns = {